What to Consider When Choosing an E-commerce Platform

 The most overwhelming decision when creating an e-commerce site is how to build it.
 There are many systems, software, and businesses that exist just to help you sell your products and services online, but not all of them will be a good fit.
 The three main categories of options to explore are platforms, builders, and self-hosted.
 I’d like to share my top recommendations for each one, what they do well, what they do poorly, and what might be the best for you.

 The last option is the self-hosted e-commerce website.
 Self-hosted sites are wholly owned by you, and with that comes a ton of freedom and flexibility, as well as responsibility.
 Self-hosted options are abundant and can be heavily specialized.
 For example, working within the WordPress ecosystem, Tickera can create a full event ticketing experience, Easy Digital Downloads can sell memberships, ebooks, and other downloadable items, and WooCommerce is a fully-featured e-commerce experience.
-For clients that need heavily branded designs, specialized ordering or shopping experiences, and integration with multiple softwares or vendors, I recommend WooCommerce.
+For clients that need heavily branded designs, specialized ordering or shopping experiences, and integration with multiple software or vendors, I recommend WooCommerce.
 WooCommerce powers just under 30% of all stores online, is open source and is fully customizable.
 If you see it online and want to recreate it, WooCommerce can do it.
 That means you can create any workflow for fulfillment, use your own payment processor, have the store look however you want it to, and more.
 However, with that plethora of options comes tradeoffs.
 Maintenance of the software is on your shoulders, the design and build process will take months, and the upfront development cost will be the highest of the three options.

 There are, of course, many more facets to running an online business, including shipping, fulfillment, fraud management, and most importantly (in my humble opinion) marketing.
 As an existing business exploring e-commerce, you bring assets to the table that improve your store’s success.
-Once your store is up and running, leverage your existing customers, your partnerships, such as the one with the SCCC, and spread the news.
+Once your store is up and running, leverage your existing customers, and your partnerships, such as the one with the SCCC, and spread the news.
 In these COVID-19 times, I’m sure your customers will be happy to hear from you and support your digital store as it grows into the new year and beyond.

 This article was featured in the Fall/Winter 2020 issue of Connections, the official magazine of the Southern Chester County Chamber of Commerce.